 From here, you should also think about making your concerns known at work.
-Because if you’re struggling, or you believe that there’s something connected to your job that’s making you ill, you need to speak up.
+Because if you’re struggling, or you believe that there’s something connected to the job that’s making you ill, you need to speak up.
 Sometimes, your boss will be able to make a suggestion to help you.
 But at the very least, it’s important that they know so that you’re protected should anything get worse.

 Think About Reducing Your Hours

-This might be something that your boss suggests, or something that you come up with on your own, but you may want to think about reducing your hours.
+This might be something that your boss suggests or something that you come up with on your own, but you may want to think about reducing your hours.
 If you’re suffering from work-related stress, this is often one of the only ways that you can ensure that you start to feel a bit better.
 But again, you will need to speak to management about the possibility of this.

-If your concerns are more about the actual work that you’re doing, rather than your workload, you could also think about moving departments.
+If your concerns are more about the actual work that you’re doing, rather than your workload, you could also think about changing departments.
 Because sometimes, you need to physically take yourself away from what is causing you to become ill or order to feel better and not make yourself any worse.

 Change Your Job Altogether

-However, sometimes, moving departments isn’t enough.
+However, sometimes, changing departments isn’t enough.
 You may actually have to think about getting a new job altogether.
 Whether it’s in a similar line of work, or just with a new company, you should think about trying to find something that’s going to help you to stay healthy.
 To do this, you may need to do a lot of research to work out what will be best for you to enjoy a healthier and balanced lifestyle.

 Speak To The Professionals

 But you may find that your boss or the management at work aren’t the only people that you need to speak to about this.
 Sometimes, you need to go beyond the workplace to find people to speak to.
 You may need to speak to lawyers and you may find that other attorneys can’t compare to this asbestos & mesothelioma law firm if that’s what’s making you ill.
 But you’re also likely to need to speak to your doctor and get some medical attention, even when you’re sick due to stress.